Ares-Developers/Ares-docs/new/buildings/producecash.rst

 captured by a :tag:`MultiplayPassive=yes` house.

-Unlike in the original game, :tag:`ProduceCashStartup` does not have to be non-null for :tag:`ProduceCashdelay` and :tag:`ProduceCashAmount` to work.
+Unlike in the original game, :tag:`ProduceCashStartup` does not have to be non-null for :tag:`ProduceCashDelay` and :tag:`ProduceCashAmount` to work.

 .. versionadded:: 0.9